-I’ll bet you are wondering, so is my life perfect now?
+So is my life perfect now?
 Nope.
 It is not.
 I have a long way to go to be where I want to be.
 But I’ve also come a very long way.
 I think we all need to recognize and be grateful for that in our own lives.
 How far we’ve come.
 The steps we have taken towards healing, towards taking better care of ourselves, and towards loving ourselves the way we deserve to be loved.
 The more we do that, the more the rest will fall into place.
 This is not a race and there is no finish line.
 Any step forward is progress.

 What I want you to do is just to recognize what you are doing (or feeling) in your life right now.
 Notice the underlying feelings – not just the surface ones.
 Why you feel the way you do.
 For example, if you dread going to your job, I don’t want you to look at the surface issues – things about your job that bug you, or your rationalizations that it pays well, there aren’t other options, whatever.
 I want you to look at WHY you subject yourself to a job you don’t like?
 It’s time to figure out why.
 Get out a notebook and start to write about it.
 Feel it.
 Go back to childhood in your mind perhaps and think about your parents’ jobs – how they felt about their work – what values or beliefs that instilled in you.
 Wherever it all comes from, find it.
 Don’t blame, just figure it out.
 You can’t change things until you understand where it’s coming from.

 When you see it clearly, you will grow.
 You WILL be able to release it, but you must understand it first.
 It will move you forward and change you in a positive way.
 Understanding yourself, your history, and why you are who you are now will help you to grow into the person you are to become.
-The one who loves them self.
+The one who loves themself.
 You will only feel completely loved when you love and accept yourself.
 These are the first steps.